 Hosting is really quite simple.
 Jewelry parties can be held in your home, school, workplace, or at special events such as concerts, conferences, or church gatherings.
 Here are the steps to hosting a fabulous jewelry party:

 1. First contact us.

-You can call us or email us at email@example.com to let us know that you want to host a jewelry party.
+Email us at firstname.lastname@example.org to let us know that you want to host a jewelry party.
 Let us know the details of what kind of event you are planning so that we can send you the right styles and quantities of jewelry.

 How many people do you anticipate coming to your party?